Wisdom Teeth Removal During Breastfeeding: Causes & Symptoms

 1. How long after wisdom teeth removal can I breastfeed?

 There is no reason to interrupt breastfeeding after wisdom tooth extraction or removal.
 This procedure is done under local anesthesia or sedation for short periods.
-Although there is not enough evidence on the safety of dental treatments during nursing, most mothers undertake treatments along with breastfeeding without complications (4).
+Although there is not enough evidence on the safety of dental treatment during breastfeeding, most mothers undertake treatments along with breastfeeding without complications (4).

 2. What can I take for tooth pain while breastfeeding?

-You may take acetaminophen or ibuprofen in prescribed doses for tooth pain while breastfeeding.
+You may take acetaminophen or ibuprofen during breastfeeding in prescribed doses for tooth pain.
 Ask the doctor to know the dosages and timing based on feeding schedules to have less impact on the breastfed baby (4).

 3. Is dental anesthesia safe while breastfeeding?